TropicolX/TropicolX/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning Technical Writing and Web3
-- 👯 I’m looking to collaborate on Open Source projects
+- 👯 I’m looking to collaborate on impactful projects with Django and React.
 - 🤔 I’m looking for help with
 - 💬 Ask me about ...
 - 😄 Pronouns: He/Him